Maha-I-Hendawy/PHP-BlogApp/README.md

 User can read all comments.
 User can read a comment.
 User can update a comment.
-User can delete a commont.
+User can delete a comment.
-User can upload image in a commont.
+User can upload image in a comment.